 The relative proportion of emissions contributed by waste incineration varies between pollutants.
-The emissions of compounds such as volatile organic compounds (VOCs), sulphur dioxide and hydrogen chloride from waste incineration are unlikely to contribute significantly to total emissions.
+The emissions of compounds such as volatile organic compounds (VOCs), sulphur dioxide, hydrogen chloride and particulate matter (Table 2.3) from waste incineration are unlikely to contribute significantly to total emissions.
 However waste incinerators have been a major source of emissions of PCDD/Fs, other persistent organic pollutants (POPs) and some heavy metals such as cadmium and mercury (Leech 1993).
 MSW incinerators in many countries now apply extensive abatement techniques and comply with emission limits, and in these cases the contribution of MSW incinerators to total emissions of PCDD/Fs and heavy metals has greatly decreased.